Inspection

 Inspecting a Cylindrical Part 331

-Inspecting a Cylindrical Part explains the measurements, methods, and inspection tools necessary to confirm that a cylindrical part meets its specifications.
-A number of instruments have the right amount of sensitivity required to inspect most cylindrical parts, but a CMM is often the most accurate.
-Inspection starts by measuring each size dimension in two ways: the cross-sectional dimension, or actual local size, at one location along the part and the actual mating envelope (AME) along the part’s entire length.
-Cylindrical parts are also routinely inspected for certain geometric tolerances.
+This class explains the inspection measurements, methods, and tools necessary to confirm that a cylindrical part meets its specifications.
+Various instruments have the right amount of sensitivity required to inspect most cylindrical parts, including calipers, micrometer, dial indicators, and more, but a CMM is often the most accurate.
+Inspection starts by measuring each size dimension in two ways: the cross-sectional dimension, or actual local size, at one location along the part and along the part’s entire length.
+Cylindrical parts are also routinely inspected for geometric tolerances.

 • Difficulty Advanced